 In the run up to the Festival, the good folk at The Horror Tree took the time to interview me, and I had a lot of fun chatting about zombies, snakes and cheese on toast.
 I’m very grateful to Willow Croft for the great questions and to Alex Davis for doing such a wonderful job bringing the Festival together.

-Having recently returned from an exhilarating week tutoring Writing Into the Dark, a Halloween residential retreat at beautiful Write South West Scotland, I’m very pleased to have more courses lined up.
+Having recently returned from an exhilarating week tutoring Writing Into the Dark, a Halloween residential retreat at beautiful Write South West Scotland, I’m very pleased to have another workshop lined up.

-This Sunday, I’m taking part in the Other Worlds Weekend at Nottingham Writers Studio, providing a workshop on Haunted Places, and there’s more eerie stuff to come.
+This Sunday, I’m taking part in the Other Worlds Weekend at Nottingham Writers Studio, providing a workshop on Haunted Places.
+Please do come along!

 Gone, a crime anthology, has just been released from Red Dog Press.
 I’m delighted that my short story, In Barcelona, has been included among such a variety of great writing, and incredibly grateful to the publishers and to its wonderful editor, Stephen J Golds.